cyberman54/ESP32-Paxcounter/README.md

 - Blue blink: LoRaWAN data transmit in progress or pending
 - Red long blink: LoRaWAN stack error
 - White long blink: Known Beacon detected

+# Display

+If you're using a device with OLED display, or if you add such one to the I2C bus, the device shows live data on the display.
+You can flip between pages showing pax, time and gps data by pressing the button of the device.

 # Sensors and Peripherals